 In addition to the tremendous 401(k) benefits (tax-free profits, high tax contribution deductions – up to $62,000, asset protection and estate planning), the Solo 401k allows you to invest tax-free in investments that you know and understand and even allows you to borrow up to $50,000 or 50% of the account value for any purpose.
 Aside from certain “prohibited transaction” investments outlined in Internal Revenue Code Section 4975, a Solo 401k Plan can invest in most commonly made investments, including real estate, private business entities, public stocks, private stocks, and commercial paper.

-A Solo 401k plan is perfect for any sole proprietor, consultant, or independent contractor.
-In addition, to being able to make high contributions (up to $61,000 for 2018) and borrow up to $50,000 tax-free, the Solo 401(k) Plan offers the same investment opportunities as a Self Directed IRA LLC, but without having to hire a custodian or create an LLC.
+A Solo 401(k) plan is the right solution for any sole proprietor, consultant, or independent contractor.
+In addition to being able to make high contributions (up to $62,000 for 2019) and borrow up to $50,000 tax-free, the Solo 401(k) Plan offers the same investment opportunities as a Self Directed IRA LLC, but without having to hire a custodian or create a potentially expensive LLC.